Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 Rosetta Stone was one of the first language programs to incorporate a voice recognition software that prompts you to repeat the audio clips and will give you instant feedback by filling up a circle (green if correct, red if not).
 They advertise this element of their program as ‘the most advanced speech technology’, which perhaps was true in its prime, but we found that it had some issues (as we’ll see a bit later on).

 Most voice recognition technology just isn’t there yet and most programs who have incorporated this software suffer the same problems.
-Therefore, Rosetta Stone might indeed have ‘the most advanced’ voice-recognition software, but that doesn’t mean that it works properly or is a valuable asset to your language learning.
+Therefore, Rosetta Stone might indeed have ‘the most advanced’ voice-recognition software, but that doesn’t mean that it works properly or is a valuable asset for your language learning journey.

 So how useful is the course for learning Japanese?
 Let’s take a look at the Pros & Cons.